Why we’re not revving our engines for Harley-Davidson stock

-Summer attendance is naturally greater than the winter turnout with more than 150,000 people partaking in the August, 2010, festivities.
-When Benj was there in 2016, the crowds were not as great, perhaps a more muted number approaching 100,000, but the town was wall to wall motorcycles and people attired in leather.
+Summer attendance is naturally greater than the winter turnout, with more than 150,000 people taking part in the August 2010 festivities.
+When Benj was there in 2016, the crowds were not as great, perhaps a more muted number approaching 100,000, but the town was wall-to-wall motorcycles and people attired in leather.
 It was a very cool place to visit.

-One brand of motorcycles that was seemingly everywhere were those of Harley-Davidson Inc., a company with the great trading symbol "HOG."
-That was a better time for this enterprise that recently has started to experience something akin to a flat tire.
+One brand of motorcycles that was seemingly everywhere was Harley-Davidson, a company with the great trading symbol HOG.
+That was a better time for this enterprise; recently, it has started to experience something akin to a flat tire.

-The nominal insider holdings and lack of buying interest on their part might indicate that they, too, wonder how much gas is left in the tank.
-Fortunately for those holding, there is a very attractive dividend of better than 3 per cent during these still low interest rate times.
+The nominal holdings and lack of buying interest on the part of insiders might indicate that they, too, wonder how much gas is left in the tank.
+Fortunately for those holding, there is a very attractive dividend of better than 3 percent during these still-low-interest-rate times.

 In an attempt to attract a new generation of buyers and entice current riders to procure new vehicles, Harley is promoting eight new models, the largest number in its history.
 It is quite possible that if this does not garner huge returns, Mr. Levatich could be dusting off his curriculum vitae.